DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/paging.md

 ## Controlled Paging State

 To control the paging state from the outside, set the `currentPage` and `pageSize` properties of the `PagingState` plugin and handle the `onCurrentPageChange` event of the same plugin.
-For enabling the page size selection set also the `pageSizes` property of the `PagingPanel` plugin and then define the `onPageSizeChanged` event handler of the `PagingState` plugin.
+For enabling the page size selection set also the `allowedPageSizes` property of the `PagingPanel` plugin and then define the `onPageSizeChanged` event handler of the `PagingState` plugin.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/grid/demos/#/paging/local-paging-controlled)